mshimshon/MaksimShimshon.BeneiMikra/Torah Studies/What is Karaites.md

 - We **do not** accept rabbinic stringencies that have no basis in the Torah.

 ### 5. **Our Prayer Practices are Different**
-We do **not** follow a fixed rabbinic prayer liturgy but instead emphasize **direct, personal communication with God**, using biblical psalms and blessings.
+We do not follow a fixed rabbinic prayer liturgy.
+Instead, we focus on direct and personal communication with God, often through biblical psalms and blessings.
+This does not mean we cannot create our own traditions, but we must remember they are our customs, not commandments from the Torah.

+Some note that even Karaites have adopted practices like Havdalah or Bat Mitzvah from the Rabbanites.
+While Havdalah is not required, it is a beautiful way to close Shabbat and honor the Torah we love.

+Culture and tradition are not wrong, as long as they are not forced or used to shame those who choose simply to follow the Torah.

+Unlike the Rabbanites, who often treat inherited customs as divine law, we draw a clear line between what is written and what is developed.
+Our loyalty is to the Torah, not to human authority.

 ---